phsfr/UD_Persian-PerDT/README.md

 * POS tags: 17

 # Data Split
-We followed the same split used in PerDT: 89% of data dedicated to trainle 5% regarded for each dev and test sections.
+We followed the same split used in PerDT: 89% of data dedicated to train while 5% regarded for each dev and test sections.

 # Feedback and Bug Reports
 For feedback and bug reports, please contact rasooli@seas.upenn.edu and pegh.safari@gmail.com.